-Bison, like many other ungulates, spend a lot of their day eating, regurgitating their food, and resting.
+Like many other ungulates, Bison spend a lot of their day eating, regurgitating their food, and resting.

-Bison are seen to be most active during the early morning and late afternoon, due to the heat and temperatures they generally live in.
+Bison are most active during the early morning and late afternoon due to the heat and temperatures they generally live in.

 The bison like to wallow in either wet or dry soil.
 They use a shallow depression in which they roll themselves, covering them with dust or mud.
-Although scientists are not sure of the reason for the wallowing, other animals do this to groom themselves, to relieve themselves from itching associated with insects such as mosquitoes and as social behavior.
+Although scientists are not sure of the wallowing reason, other animals do this to groom themselves, relieve themselves from itching associated with insects such as mosquitoes, and as social behavior.

 How Fast is a Bison?

 For such a large animal, the bison is incredibly fast.
 They can run at a speed of 64 km/h (40 mph).
 With their surprising speed and incredible strength and power, bison are very dangerous to humans and can outrun them over short distances.

 How Do Bison Sleep?